 I accept these days for what they are (a time to rest or sleep) instead of seeing them as setbacks on my journey towards creating an ideal morning writing routine.

-What You Get for Rising Early
+What You Get When You Wake Up Early

 I told a friend once when you rise early “you give the best of yourself to yourself.”